-Timeframe for Implementation Proposed Budget Source Responsible Business Unit 2016/17 Operational Asset Management
+Timeframe for Implementation Proposed Budget Source Responsible Business Unit 2016/2017 Operational Asset Management

-Project 13 Craigie Leisure Centre Water Demonstration Project
+Project 13: City of Joondalup Leisure Centres - Craigie Water Demonstration Project

 Project Status Project Commencement

-Existing Project 2016-17
+Existing Project 2016/2017

-Craigie Leisure Centre is the City's flagship building for implementing environmental initiatives, it therefore presents an opportunity to demonstrate new technologies and water use efficiency to the community.
+City of Joondalup Leisure Centres - Craigie is the City's flagship building for implementing environmental initiatives, it therefore presents an opportunity to demonstrate new technologies and water use efficiency to the community.

-This project will continue to promote existing water conservation technologies at Craigie Leisure Centre and new initiatives implemented over the life of the City Water Plan.
+This project will continue to promote existing water conservation technologies at City of Joondalup Leisure Centres - Craigie and new initiatives implemented over the life of the City Water Plan.
 Future projects may include greywater reuse, pool backwash recycling, rainwater harvesting and upgrading existing plumbing and taps to water efficient products.
 These innovations will be promoted to encourage waterwise behaviour in the community.

-- Promote water efficiency and water efficient technologies to the wider community. - Increase water efficiency at Craigie Leisure Centre through community education and installation of new technologies. - Demonstrate City leadership in environmental sustainability.
+- Promote water efficiency and water efficient technologies to the wider community. - Increase water efficiency at City of Joondalup Leisure Centres Craigie through community education and installation of new technologies. - Demonstrate City leadership in environmental sustainability.

-- Continued promotion of existing technologies and new projects resulting from Craigie Leisure Centre environmental audit. - Continuation of communications campaign at Craigie Leisure Centre to promote sustainable technologies and encourage sustainable behaviour in patrons.
+- Continued promotion of existing technologies and new projects resulting from City of Joondalup Leisure Centres - Craigie environmental audit. - Continuation of communications campaign at City of Joondalup Leisure Centres Craigie to promote sustainable technologies and encourage sustainable behaviour in patrons.